ben44496/2021-spring-notes/211/211-instruction-manual/instruction-manual.md

     Name: EWS Linux
     Host: fastx.ews.illinois.edu
     Port: 22
-    User: [YOUR NETID]
+    User: [NETID]
     ```

-    Make sure you replace `[YOUR NETID]` with your actual NetID.
+    Make sure you replace `[NETID]` with your actual NetID.
 Do not check the "FIPS compliant mode" box.

     Click save.